 6.)
 Has good reviews: The host should have decent reviews online.
 Check out a few reviews from different websites.

-Hostgator tops this list as it has been around for a while and has proven to be a top host - Good uptime, solid support, fast and reliable.
+Hostgator is 2nd on the list as it has been around for a while and has proven to be a top host - Good uptime, solid support, fast and reliable.
 I have personally used Hostgator for over 10 years now and have not had much complaints.

 Hostgator was taken over by EIG (Endurance International Group) in 2012 but luckily this has not impacted the service quality, at-least not as of now.